learn-co-students/javascript-fetch-cb-000/README.md

 ### Two fetches, but why?

-We admit that it is a little odd having to call `fetch`, and having to call `.then` twice to finally retrieve our data.
+We admit that it is a little odd that when calling `fetch` we have to call `.then` twice to finally retrieve our data.
 Let's dig into why.
 Place a debugger inside of the first callback to `then`.

 ```js
 fetch('https://api.github.com/users/learn-co-curriculum/repos').then(function(response){